tweag/python-monorepo-example/2019-06-27-cpp-considered-harmful.md

 becomes a very complicated problem.

-The vexing issue is that we seldom need CPP for conditional compilation in the first placee, if at all.
+The vexing issue is that we seldom need CPP for conditional compilation in the first place, if at all.
 There is no silver bullet for avoiding CPP.
 Giving up `goto` means turning to structured control flow constructs (e.g. `while`-loops or `try`/`catch`), neither of which completely replacing `goto`, but together covering most use